-Why and When Does a Black Ribbon Mean Symbolize Mourning?
+Why and When Does a Black Ribbon Symbolize Mourning?

-Black ribbons take on many meanings depending on the wearer’s intentions.
+Black ribbons mean many things depending on the wearer’s intentions.
 There are many symbols of mourning around the world, and black has commonly been used as a sign that someone is experiencing grief.
 From dressing in all black to tying an armband, all of these things are examples of rituals around mourning.

 How exactly does the black ribbon come to symbolize mourning?
 While wearing black in some form is common in many cultures after the passing of a loved one, this is especially true in Jewish funeral traditions.

 One ancient Jewish mourning tradition is known as the kriah.
 According to history, when Jacob believed his son Joseph was dead, he tore his garments in his mourning.
 For thousands of years, Jewish people have continued this tradition.

 Before the funeral, relatives and family express their grief by cutting their clothes.
 The cut is made over the heart for parents and on the right side for other family members.

 Nowadays, many Jewish people wear a black ribbon that is cut instead of clothing.
 The ribbon (or the torn clothes) is worn for the seven-day mourning period known as shiva.
 Some wear their mourning ribbons for an entire month.
 Today, people of all faiths utilize the black ribbon as a sign of their own mourning.

 While mourning ribbons come in all shapes, sizes, and materials, the most common version is a small ribbon intended to be worn on one’s clothing.
 To indicate mourning, the individual wears the ribbon on their chest, usually over their heart.